A case for support

 The housing program

 The Y currently has a pilot housing program operating out of the staff apartments with two residents.
-The Tiny Home Village will allow the Sioux to serve more residents with housing needs.
+The Tiny Home Village will allow the YMCA to serve more residents with housing needs.

 The program will target individuals, ages 11-26, and will focus on providing a safe space for individuals to rest and recoup prior to their participation in job training and other support services.